savvyt/data_challenge/README.md

 1. check how to set up refresh rate in `Data Studio`
 1. check memory limit in `Cloud Function`when importing `Text Classifier`from Flair as continuously getting error
 1. add lat updated datetime to the `Data Studio`report
+1. add try and exception to better catch error in the function
+1. add alert if `function` not returning > 5 seconds or if get error

 ## Problem
 Create a proof-of-concept for a tool that allows the user to specify a search term and receive every five seconds an updated output of some metrics about tweets that contain the search term.